vascokk/vascokk.github.com/source/_posts/2012-07-15-erlang-real-time-server-part-3-putting-them-together.markdown

 If you execute the client:call\_ACR() several times, you should see the request going to the first or the second node.
 The balance policy is not really a round-robin, because we have another routing layer in RiacCore, which sends the requests to the appropriate Riak partition.

-You can run the 3rd node, if you want and here we go - a real-time billing in the cloud :-) Well, we are far, far from it - we need to implement all the Diameter commands and wee  need a backend system to manage our subscribers and tariffs, but at least we just built some foundations for a Diameter-based AAA system.
+You can run the 3rd node and here we go - a real-time billing in the cloud :-) Well, we are far, far from it - we need to implement all the Diameter commands and we  need a backend system to manage our subscribers and tariffs, but at least, we just built some foundations for a Diameter-based AAA system.

 Project files are available one GitHub in repository [diameter_test](https://github.com/vascokk/diameter-test)